stevenfoong/LILYGO_T_SIM_A7608E-H/README.md

 # LILYGO_T_SIM_A7608E-H

+This is the project that I use
 LILYGO® T-SIM A7608E-H No GPS ESP32 LTE Cat 4 High Speed 4G Network GPS Antenna Wireless WiFi Bluetooth Development Board
+to forward incoming sms to web server and store the sms in SD card as backup.

 This code will contain the following functions:
 - web console to change configuration